Saxony-Anhalt: Economy

 The gross domestic product (GDP) of the state was 62.7 billion euros in 2018, which accounts for 1.9% of Germany's total economic output and ranks 13th among the 16 German states.
 GDP per capita adjusted for purchasing power was 26,000 euros or 86% of the EU27 average in the same year.
 The GDP per employee was 88% of the EU average.
 The GDP per capita was the second lowest of all German states.

+By 2020, the GDP of the state dropped to 62.654 billion euros, shortly after reaching an all-time high of 64.115 billion euros in 2019.

 Development

 Saxony-Anhalt was part of the communist German Democratic Republic.
 After the breakdown of communism and the German reunification in 1990, the collapse of non-competitive former GDR industries temporarily caused severe economic problems.
 In 2000, Saxony-Anhalt had the highest unemployment rate of all German states, at 20.2%.

 However, the process of economic transformation towards a modern market economy seems to be completed.
 Massive investments in modern infrastructure have taken place since 1990, and the remaining and newly created businesses are highly competitive.
 For example, the industry has doubled its share of international revenue from 13 percent in 1995 to 26 percent in 2008.
 Meanwhile, the unemployment rate has fallen considerably.
 By 2010 the GDP of Saxony-Anhalt was almost two and a half times higher than it was in 1991.

-Even though part of this recovery was induced by the quite good performance of the Germany economy, Saxony-Anhalt did not only follow the national trend, but clearly outperformed other German states.
-For example, it got ahead of three German states in terms of unemployment (10.8%, as of September 2011): the German capital and city-state of Berlin (12.7%), the city-state Free Hanseatic City of Bremen (11.3%) and Mecklenburg-Western Pomerania (11%).
+Even though part of this recovery was brought on by the positive performance of the German economy, Saxony-Anhalt not only followed the national trend, but clearly outperformed other German states.
+For example, it outperformed three German states in terms of unemployment (10.8%, as of September 2011): the German capital and city-state of Berlin (12.7%), the city-state Free Hanseatic City of Bremen (11.3%) and Mecklenburg-Western Pomerania (11%).

-The unemployment began to fall under 10% in 2016 and stood at 7.1% in October 2018.
+The unemployment began to fall under 10% in 2016, and stood at 7.1% in October 2018.